sparkfunX/ARGOS-ARTIC-R2-Shield/README.md

   - If the _Serial Monitor_ is already open, clicking **115200** in the Baud rate drop-down menu will also reset the Artemis
 - Press the **RST** button next to the SparkFun flame logo, near the USB-C connector

-The two red LEDs on the ARTIC R2 Breakout will light up to indicate that the Artemis has been reset and that the code is running
+The two red LEDs on the Satellite Transceiver Shield will light up to indicate that the Artemis has been reset and that the code is running

 ## Typical VUSB Current Draw